isomerpages/nlb-biblioasia/_oct-to-dec-2013/“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 [^38]:Brownfoot, 1984, p.
 199.
 [^39]:Brownfoot, 1984, p.
 200.
 [^40]:[Holttum &amp; HInch](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4396418), 1935, p.
 5.
 [^41]:The editors expressed regret that “so small a section should be presented […] about the cookery of the native inhabitants of Malaya”.
 The few recipes contained in the “Malay Section: were contributed by M.C.
-Murray of the Malay Girls’ School in Malacca, Ishak, a senior fishery officer in Singapore and Miss M.A Bixton.
+Murray of the Malay Girls’ School in Melaka, Ishak, a senior fishery officer in Singapore, and Miss M.A.
+Bixton.
 [^42]:Zlotnick, S. (1996).
 Domesticating imperialism: Curry and cookbooks in Victorian England. *Frontiers: A Journal of Women Studies, 16* (2–3), 51–68, p.
 64. Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.
 [^43]:Heathcott, M. (1950, November 28).
 [Singapore revisited](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19501128-1.2.130). *The Straits Times*, p.
 8. Retrieved from NewspaperSG.
 [^44]:[*The Straits Times*](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19501128-1.2.130), 28 Nov 1950, p.
 8.